William Wilson Quinn: World War II

+"'the atrocities […] were just too horrible to describe."

 Korea

 Quinn was in Korea from 1951 to 1952 and in August 1951 Quinn was wounded in Korea.
 While in Korea he was awarded the Silver Star, Legion of Merit and the Bronze Star with the "V" Device.
 He was also in the Battle of Inchon.
 While he was in Korea he was the commanding Officer of the 17th Infantry Regiment which was part of the 7th Infantry Division (the 17th Infantry was, and still is, nicknamed "the Buffalos").

 Occupations

 He was Vice President of the Aerospace Group program at Martin Marietta Corporation until 1972; and then afterwards he established Quinn Associates, a consulting firm.

+In 1991, General Quinn published his 486-page book, Buffalo Bill Remembers: Truth and Courage, detailing his time as a soldier during World War II and the Korean Conflict.

 Awards and decorations

 Personal

-Quinn was married to Sara Bette Williams, who is buried next to him at Arlington National Cemetery.
-Together they had three children: Donna, William Jr., and Sally Quinn.
+Quinn was married to Sara Bette (née Williams), who is buried next to him at Arlington National Cemetery.
+Together they had three children: Donna, William W. Jr., and Sally Quinn.

+He died in Washington, DC at Walter Reed Army Hospital at 92 years old.